 Why aren't children allowed at the interview/tour?
 We ask that children do not attend so we can have a meaningful non-distracted conversation.
 There is no need to meet the children since it would put an unnecessary stress on everyone, be a false environment to "judge" a child's behavior, and since we already know that we are going to like all of the children :).

 Why don't you schedule group tours while school is in session like many other schools do?
-We received over a hundred and forty inquiries last year for approximately 4 openings.
-We feel it's necessary to have a vetting process for anyone who comes to the school, i.e. application, photo, etc., so we know who is coming to the school.
+We receive over a hundred inquiries each year for approximately 4 openings.
+We feel it's necessary to have a vetting process for anyone who comes to the school- i.e. application, photo, etc., so we know who is coming to the school.

-And secondly we didn't want the kids to feel like they were on constant display or like they were in a zoo.
+And secondly, we didn't want the kids to feel like they were on constant display, or like they were in a zoo.
 So although it takes dozens more hours of time on our end to do the private interviews we feel it is the best way to find the right fit for both the school and the families.
 Additionally it allows parents to have a private forum to ask questions and provides a much better scenario for us to get to know each other.

 What will my child "learn" at Hazel Woods Preschool?
 At a good Waldorf play-based school your child should not only be learning music, dance, yoga and art.
 They should also be be learning manners, and how to behave in public and how to behave in elementary school.

 Not to mention math, science, writing and and literacy when they are ready for Kindergarten!

 We are very proud to say that we get frequent feedback from Kindergarten teachers that they can always tell when they get a child from Hazel Woods and they are always thrilled because the children are always sweet, and so well behaved and engage with their teachers, when many kids in their classes can't sit in a chair for a full minute.

 What does the Kindergarten Readiness Assessment include?

 Hazel Wood's Preschool program supports the child's development through the Waldorf curriculum in the following manner: